Flux-periodic oscillations in proximitized core-shell nanowires: CONCLUSIONS

 \section{CONCLUSIONS}

-Flux-periodic oscillations in a core-shell nanowire system are explored numerically.
+Flux-periodic oscillations in a core-shell nanowire system with proximity induced superconductivity are explored numerically.
+We explore the instance where supercurrents are absent in the semiconductor shell, as in the case of full-shell covering of the nanowire by a thick superconductor.
 Magneto-oscillations of the lowest energy states of the Bogoliubov-de Gennes Hamiltonian (BdG) and its components are calculated for cylindrical, hexagonal and square cross-section geometries.
 For the former two cases, $h/2e$ periodicity is found for specific values of the chemical potential whilst the periodicity for the square wire is found to be strictly $h/e$.
-The superconducting parameter is constant throughout the calculation, with no phase dependency imposed.
-Zeeman and spin-orbit interaction are found to influence the flux periodicity considerably so that a periodicity of a fractional superconducting flux quanta is obtained at zero wavevector in the infinite wire BdG dispersion.
-The flux-periodicity arises from minimal coupling in the diagonal Hamiltonians of the BdG.
-The transition between $h/e$ and $h/2e$ periodicity is found to be dependent on the adjacent higher energy level with respect to the chemical potential. \\
+The superconducting gap parameter is constant throughout the calculation, with no phase dependency imposed.
+Zeeman and spin-orbit interaction are found to influence the magneto-oscillations considerably so that a periodicity of a fractional superconducting flux quantum is obtained at a zero wavevector in the infinite wire BdG dispersion.
+The flux-periodicity arises from minimal coupling in the diagonal components of the BdG Hamiltonian.
+The transition between $h/e$ and $h/2e$ periodicity is found to be dependent on the adjacent higher energy level with respect to the chemical potential.

+In contrast to the case where supercurrents impose $h/2e$ oscillations, corresponding to a $2e$ charge unit, we have shown that in their absence, the magneto-oscillations are determined by the spectrum of the semiconductor nanowire in the normal state.
+If the nanowire has a minimal deviation from cylindrical symmetry, the oscillations can have the periodicity of $h/e$ or $h/2e$, depending on the position of the chemical potential relative to the energy bands.
+If the cylindrical symmetry is sufficiently broken, solely $h/e$ periodicity is obtained.
+The results show in what way the chemical potential, which is controllable by a gate voltage, may influence flux-periodicity in hybrid semiconductor-superconductor devices. \\